-Kids love playing party games and I have compiled a list of easy party games that are loads of fun to play and also budget friendly.
+Kids love playing party games and we have compiled a list of easy kids party games that are loads of fun to play and also budget-friendly.

-Most games can be played using everyday items from around the home and small prizes such as sweets, stickers, stamps or whistles can be purchased from party shops or discount stores.
+Most kids party games can be played using everyday items from around the home and small prizes such as sweets, stickers, stamps, or whistles can be purchased from party shops or discount stores.

 2. Donuts on a String